Elon Musk

 How this relates to software development

 This one speaks directly to the creation of a good user experience.
 When we design a software product, we test the usability of our designs before it is developed.
 When we deploy the tested and refined design into production, we then monitor how it is being used and even A/B test different designs to further optimize it.
-Sometimes our tests reveal what we call a “design thorn”, which is an element in our design that we are struggling to optimize but it continues to cause problems for the users.
+Sometimes our tests reveal what we call a “design thorn”, which is an element in our design that we are struggling to optimize, but it continues to cause problems for the users.
 In many cases, the best way to handle a design thorn is to simply remove it.

 This also applies to application and infrastructure optimizations, which can speed the performance of a product and help keep it more stable.
-A product that performs quickly, is error free, and is always available is one that is far more likely to create a great user experience.
+A product that performs quickly, is error-free, and is always available, is one that is far more likely to create a great user experience.

 4. Accelerate Cycle Time — or, "Go faster!"